How Constantine Established the Roman Catholic Church and the Roman Empire: Edict of Milan to the Crusades

 Edict of Milan - 313

 Constantine signed the Edict of Milan in 313.
 He granted religious freedom to all inhabitants of the Roman Empire, no matter what their religious preference was.
-(Prior to this, practicing Christianity was not allowed.)
 In addition, the property that had been confiscated from the Christians was to be returned.
 The Edict of Milan should not be confused with the institution of Christianity as the official religion of Rome.
 It did NOT make Christianity a state religion.
 It did, however, allow the Christians to worship as they pleased.
 Others who wanted to worship different religions were also granted permission to do so.
-Constantine had the general safety and well-being of the people in mind when he did this because previously there was a lot of strife over what religions were allowed and many people were persecuted.
+Constantine had the general safety and well-being of the people in mind when he did this because previously there was a lot of strife over what religions were allowed and many people of different religions were persecuted.
+This was primarily because of Diocletian's belief that everyone in the empire should worship the Roman gods and not practice other religions.
+He saw religion as a way to unite the people, and enforced it with strict laws and the death penalty for disobedience.

 Council of Nicea 325

-Constantine, a practicing Christian, was also concerned with uniting the Roman Empire.
+Constantine, a practicing Christian, was concerned with uniting the Roman Empire.
 In 325, he called the church leaders together for an ecumenical council.
-They were to discuss beliefs of the Christian faith and come to an agreement: what should be the standard or orthodox Christian belief.
+They discussed the beliefs of the Christian faith with the goal of determining what should be the standard or orthodox Christian belief.
 This had to be discussed and agreed upon because up until this point people who called themselves Christians had a wide variety of beliefs.
 There was no "Bible" to speak of as we know it today and many people were illiterate.
 So, in effect, there were a lot of stories, legends and opinions about just what Christianity was supposed to look like.
 Some say that Constantine was so determined that a set of authoritative beliefs should be agreed to that he would not let the leaders out of the chamber until they had an acceptable answer.
-As a result, the Nicene Creed was developed.
-This outline of basic beliefs that were to be held by Christians was short enough to be memorized and each of the leaders could take it with them and pass it on to all of their congregations.
+The Nicene Creed was developed and became the outline of the basic beliefs that were to be held by Christians.
+It was short enough to be memorized and each of the leaders could take it with them and pass it on to all of their congregations.
 Several similar variations of this Creed are still regularly repeated in Christian churches the world over.
 In essence, the beliefs are as follows:

 - There is one God, the Father, and one Lord, Jesus, who was the son of God.